mostlybits/playdate-unlicensed-paddle-game-tutorial/README.md

 - AI
 - Music
 - Using events to communicate between objects
-- Deeper object-oriented patterns, such as dependency injection and a basic entity component system
+- Deeper object-oriented patterns, such as dependency injection, a basic entity component system, and just fewer global variables :)
 - Deploying to device
 - Distributing on Itch.io